Onboardbase/kage-zero/README.md

 - `kage build`: Build and optionally push Docker images

 ### In Progress
-- **Monorepo Support**: Extend kage to work with monorepos
+- **Monorepo Support**: Extend kage to work with monorepos.
-- **Language Support**: Add support for Python, PHP, Go, and Rust projects
+- **Language Support**: Add support for Python, PHP, Go, and Rust projects.
+- `kage license`: Manage licenses for your self-hosted products
 - `kage caniuse`: Analyze a self-hostable product's dependencies, track licenses, and flag usage restrictions
 - `kage ship`: Deploy your or any self-hosting ready product to any server
-- `kage license`: Manage licenses for your self-hosted products

 ## Contributing